Staff Members

 DRE #01947504

-Patricia has worked for Eastern Sierra Community Housing for 10+ years.
-During her tenure she has overseen more than $18 million in housing programs for the rural California region of Inyo, Mono, and Alpine counties.
-Her work includes grant applications, property acquisitions and rehabilitation, NEPA/CEQA, subrecipient and partner agreements, periodic reporting, budget performance, and loan underwriting for State and Federal grants such as HOME, CDBG, CalHOME, and Project Homekey.
-She has developed efficiencies in annual asset monitoring and income qualification processes.
-A creative-problem solver she partners with rural jurisdictions to develop and implement programs that meet their unique housing challenges.
-Her work has directly impacted the lives of hundreds of local households with affordable housing solutions.
+Patricia has worked for Eastern Sierra Community Housing for 12+ years.
+During her tenure she has overseen more than $18 million in housing grants, developed two multifamily projects delivering 29 new apartments, and preserved the only general population transitional housing unit in the tri-county region.
+Her work includes grant applications, real estate acquisitions, entitlements, NEPA/CEQA oversight, property management, subrecipient and partner agreements, financial and program reporting, budget performance, and loan underwriting for State and Federal grants such as HOME, CDBG, CalHOME, and Project Homekey.
+A proven program manager she identifies and implements efficiencies in areas such as asset management and income qualification processes to ensure the streamlined delivery of housing solutions.
+A creative-problem solver she works closely with rural jurisdictions, housing developers, and community members to develop and implement programs that meet their unique housing challenges.
+She serves on the Board of Directors for the regional Continuum of Care, directing the investment of resources into the homelessness prevention network.
+Her work has directly impacted the lives of hundreds of local households with affordable housing solutions from crisis and homelessness intervention through homeownership.
 Patricia is committed to outreach and public education efforts, teaching multiple free Home Buyer Education Classes annually, bringing legal aid experts to speak on landlord-tenant’s rights, and diligently providing information in both English and Spanish.

 Patricia is passionate about community and economic development.
-Before joining Eastern Sierra Community Housing, she worked for the Town of Mammoth Lakes where she was part of the inter-departmental team that created and implemented the successful Transient Occupancy Tax Enforcement & Revenue Collection Program, to enforce nightly rental restrictions in accordance with zoning and tax codes.
+Before joining Eastern Sierra Community Housing, she worked for the Town of Mammoth Lakes where she was part of the inter-departmental team that innovated and launched the first local, large-scale, Transient Occupancy Tax Enforcement & Revenue Collection Program, to enforce nightly rental restrictions in accordance with zoning and tax codes.
+This work has been critical in understanding the relationship between supply and demand in the regional, tourism-based, economy and workforce housing landscape.

 She holds a Master of Arts in both Community & Regional Planning and Latin American Studies from the University of New Mexico and a Bachelor of Arts in Social Thought & Political Economy from the University of Massachusetts, Amherst.
 Her interests range from sustainable tourism planning and land use law to participatory economic development strategies.
 She is an active volunteer and serves on both the Mono County Planning Commission and the Mono First 5 Commission.
 Patricia, her husband, and their two sons love enjoying the wild outdoors that is their backyard– snowboarding, cross-country skiing, camping, hiking, and swimming.
 When she isn’t working or playing, she loves to practice creative writing and painting.